 Ukerewe Island

-Ukerewe is the largest island in Lake Victoria and the largest inland island in Africa, with an area of approximately 530 km².
+The shoreline of Ukerewe Island is carved into numerous bays, and at least a dozen smaller islands surround it.
+Ukerewe is the largest island in Lake Victoria and the largest inland island in Africa, covering approximately 530 km².

-The few proper sights include agricultural activities in which the resident’s farm maize, sweet potatoes, millet, cassava and rice, including the main activity here, fishing.
+The few proper sights include agricultural activities in which the residents farm maize, sweet potatoes, millet, cassava and rice, including the main activity here, fishing.

 As part of the activities here, visitors are introduced to local fishing, canoeing, biking, village tours and more.